Promisekel/Linear-Regression-Analyzer-Model/README.md

 ## 💬 Contact

-For questions, suggestions, or contributions, feel free to reach out at [your-email@example.com].
+For questions, suggestions, or contributions, feel free to reach out at [p.bansah@kccr.de].